I’m on a mission to change the way we think and talk about typography and to make it exciting for everybody.

 Sarah is a regular public speaker, she has given a TEDx talk and is an engaging guest on radio and TV (from BBC Radio 4’s Word of Mouth with Michael Rosen to Channel 4’s Sunday Brunch).
 She specialises in making the complex topic fun for design and non-design audiences with originality, humour, a dash of theatre and lashings of audience participation.
 Audiences are often invited to participate in pre-talk experiments and games so they become a part of the discovery process.

 “Sarah is a fantastic speaker–she engages audiences with a brilliant mix of warmth, good humour and real insight into her subject matter–in which she is expert.
 She quickly warmed up a noisy crowd and had them eating out of her hand.”
 Luke Tonge, Glug curator.

-In 2013 Sarah Hyndman founded the innovative Type Tasting studio as a forum for her research and workshops.
+In 2013 Sarah Hyndman created the innovative Type Tasting studio as a forum for her research and workshops.
 Would you like to discover how typefaces make a first impression and they communicate your unique story?
 It’s not about kerning, it’s the impression they make on the subconscious.
 Take part and you’ll never look at fonts in the same way again.

 Photos by Juliana Johnston (author photo), David Owens (idea facilitation), Viv Cherry (3D glasses) and Johnathan Cherry (Glug).